rballentine25/CEG2350-OS-concept-usage/f24notes/finalreview.md

 	created and deleted file fragmentation is resolved by zoning memory or preallocating memory

-BOOT PROCESS
+5. BOOT PROCESS
-1. CPU powers on and provides instruction to run BIOS/UEFI
+   - CPU powers on and provides instruction to run BIOS/UEFI
-2. BIOS/UEFI runs POST and if successful, loads the bootloader
+   - BIOS/UEFI runs POST and if successful, loads the bootloader
-3. bootloader
+   - bootloader loads the filesystem drivers, reads config file, and loads     the kernel into RAM
+   - kernel takes control and starts processes to load and run OS, including starting init (systemd)

-## Git (version control)
+# Git (version control)

 1. Git remote (servers) vs. clients (local)
 2. Basic commands: